developer-zebra/developer-zebra-site/src/devicecentral/3-0/guide/usage/index.md

 This section describes how to use **Device Central**.
 Device Central works only on [specific devices](../about/#supporteddevices) and requires Bluetooth to be enabled on the device.

 ### Version History
-* **Device Central 3.0:** Mobility DNA Enterprise License required for Zebra Professional-series devices, now supports Pairing/Unpairing of all Bluetooth peripherals that follow the Bluetooth standards, fixed issue pairing with printers and other accessories if authentication is set with user PIN entry, and fixed issue with improper reporting of the connection state if multiple RS5100 devices are paired.
+* **Device Central 3.0:** Mobility DNA Enterprise License required for some devices, now supports Pairing/Unpairing of all Bluetooth peripherals that follow the Bluetooth standards, fixed issue pairing with printers and other accessories if authentication is set with user PIN entry, and fixed issue with improper reporting of the connection state if multiple RS5100 devices are paired.
 * **Device Central 2.1:** Use of hardware scan trigger to scan and pair.

 ## Pair/Unpair a Peripheral